Dyslexia and Math

 A child with any kind of learning disability needs special attention.
 Most importantly, show your child patience and understanding.
 Do not let your child give up or get frustrated.
 You are your child’s support system.
 There are ways to overcome dyscalculia, so hope is not lost.
 Practice and patience is the number 1 thing to remember.

-Tutors may be able to help your child with dyslexia and math, and if you can afford it, you should certainly look into it.
-However, that is not the only way to help your child.
-There are programs and software games available to students who have special learning needs.
-One in particular is the Dyscaclulia No More System.
-It’s a learning program that you install on your computer and your child can play the games, but also learn while they do.
+The Make Math More Fun program has games and worksheets that you download right to your computer.
+Your child can play the games, but also learn while they do.
 It’s a fun way for your child to get a grasp on simple math concepts.
-The Dyscalculia No More Program is for children ages 4-12, and can help your child immensely in the development of math skills.
-It’s relatively inexpensive (just under $50) and you can use it for as many children as you need.
+The Make Math More Fun is for children ages 4-12, and can help your child immensely in the development of math skills.
+It’s relatively inexpensive (just under $28) and you can use it for as many children as you need.